 I will surely multiply your pain in childbearing; in pain you shall bring forth children.
 Your desire shall be for your husband, and he shall rule over you. –Genesis 3:16

 The book of Genesis is traditionally attributed to Moses about 1,300 BCE.
-However, many modern scholars believe the origin of the book of Genesis is much older, likely going back to the 5th or 6th century BCE which is about 1,000 to 2,000 years older than the Bible says the Earth is.
+However, many modern scholars believe the origin of the book of Genesis is much older, likely going back to the 5th or 6th millennia BCE which is about 1,000 to 2,000 years older than many interpret the Bible says the Earth is.

-The Bible version of this story is likely an edited version going back to the court of Solomon in the 10th century BCE which would put it 10,000 years before Christ, and, according to the Bible, about 6,000 years before the beginning of Earth.
-This is also about 10,300 years before it was first compiled and edited in the first edition of the Christian Bible.
+The Bible version of this story is likely an edited version going back to the court of Solomon in the 10th century BCE which would put it 10,000 years before Christ, and 12,000 years before us.
+And, according some people’s interpretation of the Bible, about 6,000 years before the beginning of Earth.
+This is also about 10,300 years before it was first compiled and edited in the first edition of the Christian Bible about three centuries after Christ.
 The human mind has had roughly the same capability since circa 150,000 BCE, which is about 6,000 generations ago.
 The story attributed to the court of Solomon likely had many versions passed down by word of mouth for who knows how many generations.

 The book of Genesis also says God’s own words are that women are helpers of men:

 Then the Lord God said, “It is not good that the man should be alone; I will make him a helper fit for him.” –Genesis 2:18